rust-lang/rust-forge/src/release/issue-triaging.md

 There are many different labels that can be applied to issues.

-- `needs-triage`: signals that an issue is new and needs initial triage
+- `needs-triage`: Signals that an issue is new and needs initial triage
 - `T-*`: Specifies the team or teams that this issue is relevant to, for example compiler, types or libs
 - `WG-*`: Specifies the working groups that this issue is relevant to, for example WG-debugging.
 - `C-*`: Specifies the category of the label, for example a bug, tracking issue or discussion